KnoxCodes/Whiteboard/README.md

 * Run the build script: `build.bat`
 * Follow the installation prompts to install the application.

-## 📝 GitHub Actions

-No GitHub Actions are currently configured for this repository.

 ## 📁 Files and Directories